New Student Orientation

 |Session 3||Monday, July 15 and Tuesday, July 16*|

 |Session 4||Thursday, July 18 and Friday, July 19†|

 |Session 5||Monday, July 22 and Tuesday, July 23†|

 |Session 6||Thursday, July 25 and Friday, July 26|

 |Session 7||Wednesday, September 18 and Thursday, September 19|

 * University Honors Program students are highly encouraged, but not required, to attend the second or third sessions.

 † University LEAD Scholars are highly encouraged, but not required, to attend the fourth or fifth sessions.

-Note: First-year international students are required to attend one of the above Orientation sessions, in addition to the required Global Engagement Office (GEO) International Student Welcome on Tuesday, September 12.
+Note: First-year international students are required to attend one of the above Orientation sessions, in addition to the required Global Engagement Office (GEO) International Student Welcome.